Dedicated to the power of conversation.

 Rebekah holds a Bachelor’s degree in Communications from Texas A&M University, with a focus in Psychology and Tourism, as well as several Post-Graduate certificates focused on Public Policy, Leadership, Community Engagement, and Public Participation from Pepperdine’s School of Public Policy, The American Heart Association’s Fellowship Program, City of Austin CityWorks Academy and Leadership Austin.

-Rebekah is based in State College, Pennsylvania, home to The Pennsylvania State University and The Happy Valley, with her husband, son, and sibling cats.
+Rebekah is based in State College, Pennsylvania, current home to The Pennsylvania State University and The Happy Valley, with her husband, son, and sibling cats.
 Rebekah grew up in small-town Texas and has explored and lived in cities and nature around the Lone Star State, southern California, and Central PA.
+Rebekah respectfully acknowledge that she works throughout the traditional, ancestral, and unceded occupied territories of Pennsylvania.

 Sipping and tasting just about anything al fresco.
 Learning someone’s origin story.
 Successfully using up the very last of an ingredient.
 Listening to podcasts at 1.25x speed.
 Exploring PA with her family.